 Hurricane Irma's storm path: What you should know

-Hurricane Irma's northern eyewall reached lower Florida Keys Sunday morning after the storm regained Category 4 status as it swirled on its projected path toward the state's west coast, the National Hurricane Center reported.
+Irma tore through south Florida Sunday, making landfall as a Category 4 hurricane after leaving a deadly path of destruction in the Caribbean last week, the National Hurricane Center said.

+The storm has already knocked out power to 3.6 million customers across Florida, officials said Sunday.
+And more than 100,000 were in the dark in Georgia as of Monday.

-At least 25 people have died as Hurricane Irma ravaged the Caribbean this week, destroying buildings and uprooting trees on its potentially catastrophic path toward Florida.
-Around 5.6 million people have been asked to evacuate their homes ahead of landfall, officials say.
+At least 38 people have died after Irma ravaged the Caribbean this week, destroying buildings and uprooting trees on its catastrophic path toward Florida.

+Nearly 7 million people in the Southeast were warned to evacuate in one of the largest U.S. evacuations, including 6.4 million in Florida alone.
+Officials estimate that about 25 percent of Key West’s residents stayed through the storm despite evacuation orders.

+And more than 120 homes were being evacuated early Monday in Orange County, the region where the city of Orlando is located, as floodwaters started to rise.
+Firefighters and the National Guard were going door-to-door and using boats to ferry families to safety.

 Where is Hurricane Irma now?